uruba/FinanCalc/readme.md

     $result = $annuityCalculatorObject->getResult();
     ```

-3. step is to get the result by exploiting appropriate getter methods (for a detailed list of available gettter methods please refer to the **Reference** chapter)
+3. step is to get the desired value by exploiting appropriate getter methods (for a detailed list of available gettter methods please refer to the **Reference** chapter)

     ```php
     // get the present value of the annuity in arrears